Michael-Hagmans/DogBreeds/BlogPost.md

 **Convolutional Neural Networks from Scratch**

 I started with designing an architecture for a CNN from scratch.
 The first layer is a convolutional layer with 16 filters that expects an input shape of 224 by 224 pixels with three color codes each.
-Is is followed by a max pooling layer that reduces the number of parameters in the model which makes overfitting to the training data less likely.
+It is followed by a max pooling layer that reduces the number of parameters in the model which makes overfitting to the training data less likely.
 This is because convolutional layers cause the model to have many parameters which makes it possible for the model to fit the training data well.
-A result might be the model does not work too well on new images which is called overfitting.
+A result might be that the model does not work too well on new images which is called overfitting.

 Afterwards another two combinations of convolutional layers and max pooling layers are added where the number of filters is doubled each time so that the third convolutional layer consists of 64 filters.
 For the filters the idea that they find simple edges and shapes with the early layers and then combine those simple shapes into more complex shapes which happens in the later layers.
 That is why the number of filters is increasing.